saltstack/salt/doc/ref/states/highstate.rst

 Requisite declaration
 ---------------------

-A key value pair of key that is a :ref:`requisite type <requisite-types>` with a value that is a list containing :ref:`requisite references <requisite-reference>`.
+A key value pair of a key that is a :ref:`requisite type <requisite-types>` with a value that is a list containing :ref:`requisite references <requisite-reference>`.

 Used to build the action dependency tree.
 While Salt states are made to